 — My Greatest 11 (@MyGreatest11) May 19, 2021

 That could also explain what happened next as, despite being a vital part of the squad under Ferguson and having one of the best goals to minutes ratios in Premier League history, Chicharito grew frustrated with David Moyes’ persistent decisions not to include him.

 When Louis van Gaal seemed to have few plans for the Mexican, he went on loan to Real Madrid and moved to Bayer Leverkusen on a permanent deal in 2015, one of the transfers many United fans still resent, bringing to an end a truly prolific stint with the Red Devils.

 He was twice top goalscorer at Leverkusen and netted 17 times for West Ham across two seasons.
-At LA Galaxy, at the age of 33, he has refound some of his most prolific form with 17 goals in 21 MLS games.
+At LA Galaxy, at the veteran stage of his career, he has refound some of his most prolific form with 37 goals in 65 MLS games.